egordorichev/BurningKnight/item_ideas.md

 * kills random enemy (except boss)
 * tps random enemy to another room (except boss)
 * throwing axe
-* sword that shoots projectiles, when you are full hp
 * item, that scales you damage to health (negative and positive one)
 * ball on chain, melee weapon (or passive item?), drags behind you, you spin it around with movement to hurt enemies
 * item that makes your bullets warp through screen